WestDRI/wgpages/content/julia202202/julia-08-distributed2.md

 <!-- ``` -->

 With two workers and two CPU cores, we should get times very similar to the last run.
-However, now our code can scale to much larger number of cores!
+However, now our code can scale to much larger numbers of cores!

 > ### Exercise "Distributed.4"
 > If you did the previous exercise with an interactive job, now submit a Slurm batch job running the same code on 4 CPU